Estimated reading time: 13 minutes

 The Government wants to outlaw the practice which it terms in the MWP the ‘scourges of ‘Fire and Rehire’, and ‘Fire and Replace’, a similar practice which sees workers dismissed and replaced by a workforce willing to work for less favourable pay, terms, and conditions.

 Hire and Fire practices make headlines but are relatively rare, as they are invariably devastating to a corporate brand and to employee relations.
-Of course, if an employer in trouble is denied the option to dismiss and re-engage, the danger is they are left with only one option – dismissal.
+Of course, if an employer in trouble is denied the option to dismiss and re-engage, the danger is they are left with only one option – dismissal and business closure.
 That’s a zero sum game.

 The MWP refers to ensuring workers can benefit from flexible working including opportunities for contracts and hours that better accommodate school terms.
 Term time working has long been the unreported holy grail for mothers who work, and its to the Government’s credit that, however easily accommodated or not, it is putting this on the agenda.